rootsandberries/rootsandberries.github.io/systrev/zotero_dedup_profile.md

 For Mac:
 * Open Terminal via Spotlight or /Applications/Utilities.
-* Paste "/Applications/Zotero.app/Contents/MacOS/zotero -ZoteroDebug", without quotes, into the Terminal window.
+* Paste "/Applications/Zotero.app/Contents/MacOS/zotero -P", without quotes, into the Terminal window.
 Note the space before the hyphen.
 * Press Return

 For Windows: